Xyrec/Facepunch-Fixer/README.md

 # Facepunch-Fixer
-This is a userscript for Tampermonkey or similar that improves certain things on facepunch.com.
+This is a userscript for facepunch.com that fixes certain annoying quirks and makes the website more usable.